Saurabh-Mudgal/TotallyRepublic-SmartSalvage_SCDFXIBM/README.md

 </ul>
 </li>
 </ul>
 The model uses <b>fire 🔥</b> as an example and allows the user to pick a starting location.
 On detecting the fire, numerous steps are taken to ensure the safety of the occupants and minimise damage to property.
-We propose the use of IBM Watson IoT and Cloud Hosting to allow rapid access and processing of data.

 ## <b>Our Efficient Solution</b> ✔

 By leveraging Singapore's technological advances and the cross-communication between various IoT devices, the following steps are simulated:

 <ol>
 <li><b> Trigerring of the fire alarm and alerting of members of the building</b></li>
 <li><b> Re-routing of autonomous robots to:</b>